stridecolossus/jove-blog/blog/part-2-triangle/render-pass.md

 This should run the new application though it obviously doesn't do anything yet.

-Spring Boot is essentially a _container_ for the components that comprise the application, and is responsible for handling the lifecycle of each component and _auto-wiring_ the dependencies at instantiation time.
+Spring is essentially a _container_ for the components that comprise the application, and is responsible for handling the lifecycle of each component and _auto-wiring_ the dependencies at instantiation time.

 When the application is started Spring performs a _component scan_ of the project to identify the _beans_ to be managed by the container, which by default starts at the package containing the main class.